samridhharshit/summerGeeks/README.md

 After checking out, the visitor recieves an email along with the full details of the visit

 ![1](https://user-images.githubusercontent.com/39849261/69821429-9c180380-1229-11ea-9ec9-9d77ad3daf91.png)

-This project was made using React for frontend , NodeJs and ExpressJS for the backend and MySQL for Database

 ### How to run this project :